jspooner/Omniauth-Active-Passport/README.md

 	end

-Modify routes.rb to include the following
+Modify routes.rb to include the following:

 	devise_for :users, :controllers => { :omniauth_callbacks => "users/omniauth_callbacks" }

 	devise_scope :user do
 	  get '/users/auth/:provider' => 'users/omniauth_callbacks#passthru'
 	end

+Devise will create the following url method for linking to the provider:

+	user_omniauth_authorize_path(:active_passport)

 ## Testing

-You will need to turn on "test mode" for OmniAuth
+You will need to turn on "test mode" for OmniAuth:

 	OmniAuth.config.test_mode = true

-Once test mode has been enabled, mock_auth will allow you to set provider authentication hash to return during testing
+Once test mode has been enabled, mock_auth will allow you to set provider authentication hash to return during testing:

 	OmniAuth.config.mock_auth[:active_passport] = {
 		:provider => 'active_passport',